-Work is almost finished n the new replacement gondola at Flégère in Chamonix.
+Work has now finished on the new replacement gondola at Flégère in Chamonix.
 It is the next stage in the €477 million investment plan in the famous French resort.

-The new €20.5 million lift will open for the 2019/20 season.
-It will provide a significant improvement in uplift capacity over the current lift from 450 skiers/snowboarders per hour to 2000 per hour.
+The new €20.5 million lift opened for the 2019/20 season.
+It provides a significant improvement in uplift capacity over the current lift from 450 skiers/snowboarders per hour to 2000 per hour.

-The new lift will be similar in design to the Plan Joran lift at the Grand Montets ski area.
-It will use the latest Doppelmayr technology, with panoramic views and 10-seater cabins.
+The new lift is similar in design to the Plan Joran lift at the Grand Montets ski area.
+It uses the latest Doppelmayr technology, with panoramic views and 10-seater cabins.

-The entire journey will take just over six minutes and there will be 41 gondolas in total.
+The entire journey takes just over six minutes and there are 41 gondolas in total.

-This mono cable lift is the first of its kind to be installed in France and will reach a cable speed of 7 metres/second.
+This mono cable lift is the first of its kind to be installed in France and can reach a cable speed of 7 metres/second.

 New cabins revealed

-We have recently had our first look at the new Flégère cabins, revealed by the resort on Instagram:
+We had our first look at the new Flégère cabins (shown below) back in November 2019, revealed by the resort on Instagram:

 An end to Flégère queues